 - If the women's Western chaps you are looking at are used, are they in good condition?
 In the photos of the chaps pay special attention to the fringe as this is a common area for used chaps to show wear.

 - What size are the chaps?
 Try to get actual inch measurements instead of generic size labels.
-You will want to know both the waist and thigh measurements.
+You will want to know waist, thigh, and length measurements.

 Chaps are pronounced with a soft "ch" which means they are pronounced "shaps."